btholt/next-course-starter/README.md

 - `npm run dev` - Next's dev command.
 Start a local dev server.
 Note if you have a productionBasePath set in your course.json, your dev server will respect that (so you don't mess up your paths in production.)
 - `npm run build` - Build your site for production.
 This will still include the Next.js server run time.
 Use this if you're using something like Vercel to host your site.
-- `npm run export` - Builds your site statically, use this if you're going to deploy to GitHub Pages, S3, or somewhere else with no server.
-This will run next build and then next export (no need to run build yourself first.)
 - `npm run start` - Start an already-built server.
 - `npm run csv` – Will generate the CSV of the metadata from your course.
 Note you may have to run build first, depending on your csvPath.
 - `npm run seo` – Using ChatGPT, every file that does not have a description, ChatGPT will generate a description and keywords and write them to the file.
 Requires you to set a valid `OPENAI_API_KEY` (which means having a paid OpenAI account) using a [.env](https://github.com/motdotla/dotenv) or just by setting it in the environment.
 If a description already exists, this will skip it.